 Oulu might be more famous for business trips and high-tech, but that doesn’t mean you can’t add a little high-brow culture to your trip.

-For this, all you need to do is head to the wonderful Oulu Museum of Art on the edge of the Hupisaaret Islands park.
+For this, all you need to do is head to the beautiful Oulu Museum of Art on the edge of the Hupisaaret Islands park.
 The displays of the Oulu Museum of Art provide a systematic cross-section of the visual arts of the wider region, investigating distinctive themes and collections, and showcasing highpoints from Finnish and international art.

-Many of the annually changing exhibitions involving topical contemporary art without forgetting local and regional perspectives and feature both celebrated, and young local artists to watch.
-Establish in 1963; the Museum now hosts more than 4000 works of art – too many to fill one building, so many are loans out and can be spotted around the cities public buildings and spaces including schools, public parks, and libraries.
+Many of the annually changing exhibitions involving topical contemporary art without forgetting local and regional perspectives and feature both celebrated and young local artists to watch.
+Establish in 1963; the Museum now hosts more than 4000 works of art – too many to fill one building, so many are loans out and can be spotted around the cities public buildings and spaces, including schools, public parks, and libraries.

 I should also mention that the Oulu Museum of Art is worth visiting in itself as the old Brothers Åström factory building that previously houses the famous tanning factory’s offices and the canteen.

 Attractive and charming, both inside and out, the Oulu Museum of Art is one of the top things to do in Oulu for any culture vulture or admirer of art.